Brian McDermott (footballer): Reading return

 On 17 December 2015, and after weeks of speculation, McDermott returned to his former club as their new manager.
 Six months later, on 27 May 2016, McDermott was sacked.

+Later career

+McDermott returned to his scouting role with Arsenal in June 2016, and remained in the role until the club announced a round of redundancies in August 2020.
+He then worked as a consultant for various organisations, including the League Managers' Association, before he was appointed director of football at Scottish club Hibernian in May 2023.

+In November 2025, he joined Major League Soccer club Charlotte as a consultant.

 Personal life

 McDermott was born to Irish parents.
 In an interview in 2012, he revealed he was a supporter of Sligo Rovers and that one of his goals was to manage the Republic of Ireland national side one day.
-In 2022, McDermott revealed that he had experienced challenges with alcohol and depression.
+In 2022, McDermott said that he had experienced challenges with alcohol and depression.